brownag/geodensity/README.md

 exactly on +/-180 degrees appears split between the right edge (positive 180 degrees) and left edge (negative -180 degrees), even though it is geographically a single cohesive point cluster.
-The densest peaks show anchor locations, while transit segments appear as low-density corridors.
+The densest peaks show periods of slow or stationary movement, while transit segments appear as low-density corridors.
 Euclidean methods would fail catastrophically here, treating the left and right edges as being on opposite sides of the planet.

 ## Performance